 Rideshares have become a main staple in our transportation economy over the last few years and we tend to take them for granted.
 Most of the time it is easy to hail an Uber or Lyft, simply pull out your phone, tap a couple of buttons, and voila you have a personal driver at your command.
-However, some airports have been slow to adopt rideshares, forcing travelers to pay exorbitant fees or walk over 15 minutes to a parking garage.
+However, some airports have been slow to adopt rideshares, forcing travelers to pay exorbitant fees or walk over 15 minutes, with luggage in tow, to a parking garage.

 The Ride Gurus have rounded up the worst U.S. airports for rideshare transportation and while we cannot fix the issues, we are giving some insider tips on how to score your ride from these 7 US airports.